richardwaynefedorajr/DesignPatternsCpp/README.md

 # Issues

-FINISHED MEMORY MANAGMENT AND RECOMMENTING UPDATES UP TO HERE

 Update with Rule of 5 and test it

 Figure out if there is a better way to manage singleton memory, and if destructor needs to explicitly delete instance

 Anything else we can do with Facade?

-Update with std::memory_management, recomment

 Look at std::function for pointers to methods